FuelLabs/fuels-ts/apps/docs/src/guide/testing/node-options.md

 ### `walletConfig.messages`

-A helper class to create messages for testing purposes.
-Used in tandem with [`walletConfig`](./reference.md#walletconfig).
+The `TestMessage` helper class is used to create messages for testing purposes.
-It can also be used standalone and passed into the initial state of a chain via the `TestMessage.toChainMessage` instance method.

 <<< @/../../docs-snippets/src/guide/testing/launching-a-test-node.test.ts#test-messages{ts:line-numbers}

+It can also be used standalone and passed into the initial state of the chain via the `TestMessage.toChainMessage` instance method.

+<<< @/../../docs-snippets/src/guide/testing/launching-a-test-node.test.ts#test-messages-chain{ts:line-numbers}

 ## `deployContracts`

-Used to deploy contracts on the node `launchTestNode` utility launches.
+Used to deploy contracts on the node the `launchTestNode` utility launches.
 It's an array of objects with the following properties:

 - `deployer`: contract deployer object compatible with factories outputted by `pnpm fuels typegen`.
 You can also pass in your custom object that satisfies the interface.
 - `bytecode`: the contract's bytecode.